 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion affect both open coastal areas and inland waterways in California.
 The subject facilities are located on the Sacramento River in a tidally influenced site vulnerable to flooding at current sea levels and at a higher risk of flood exposure given projected scenarios of sea-level rise.
-The lease premises consist of a floating boat dock, two-pile dolphin, three pilings, a gangway, and bank protection.
+The lease premises consist of an uncovered floating single-berth boat dock with a boat lift, ramp, two pilings, and bank protection.